OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 - V2.3: "No sensitive data is shared with third parties unless it is a necessary part of the architecture."

 ##### CWE
-- CWE-359 "Exposure of Private Information ('Privacy Violation')"
+- CWE-359 "Exposure of Private Information ('Privacy Violation')": [Link to CWE issue]

 ##### Tools
 - OWASP ZAP